ByteCrafterBishalThapa/dotfiles/README.md

 `${path}` Where this repo is cloned

 #### 3. Install <a href="https://brew.sh/"> HomeBrew </a>.
 - Follow the last instruction of the instllation.
-Should be something like below (don't copy: follow instruction)
+Should be something like below.
+Don't copy just follow instruction)

 ```
 Next steps:
 - Run these two commands in your terminal to add Homebrew to your PATH:
-    echo 'eval "$(/opt/homebrew/bin/brew shellenv)"' >> /Users/devbith/.zprofile
+    echo 'eval "$(/opt/homebrew/bin/brew shellenv)"' >> ~/.zsh_profile
     eval "$(/opt/homebrew/bin/brew shellenv)"
 ```